google/astc-codec/README.md

 astc-codec project is licensed under the Apache License Version 2.0.
 You can find a copy of it in [LICENSE](LICENSE).

-This is not an official Google product.
+This is not an officially supported Google product.